wirnat/axara/README.md

 # Axara

-Make your life easier, this CLI will autogenerate code and architecture base on Template and Model.
+Make your life easier, this CLI will autogenerate code or architecture base on Template and Model.